CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 ![Run Modes 1](../../media/Run-Modes-1.png)
 ![Run Modes 2](../../media/Run-Modes-2.png)

-*The images above may look different to how they actually look, depending on what version of BulletBot you are running.*

 !!! info
     A more in-depth look at the run modes can be read in the [In-Depth Explanations](/In-Depth-Explanations/#running-bulletbot) wiki.